 There exists a seemingly endless selection of available e-commerce platforms on the market, but how do you honestly choose the best shopping cart for your business?
-As the founder and CEO of one of the nation’s most successful online marketing and web development companies, I find myself having this conversation with clients on almost a daily basis.
+As the founder and CEO of one of the nation’s most successful online marketing, web development, and ecommerce agencies, I find myself having this conversation with clients on almost a daily basis.

 My team and I have worked extensively with every single one of these popular platforms, some for nearly a decade.
 I’m a Shopify partner, a Bigcommerce partner, a Magento partner, and an industry veteran who has built and optimized online stores on behalf of some of the nation’s leading corporate enterprises.
 So when it comes to choosing the best e-commerce solution, I have some very definitive opinions, based upon thousands of hours of designing, developing, building, refining, testing and exploring.